alx-b/poddler/README.md

 - Ctrl+a = Depending on selected block.
     * Add url to database.
     * Select podcast.
-    * Select episodes.
-    * Download episodes.
+    * Select & Download episodes.

 - Ctrl+d = on Podcast block, delete selected podcast from database.